Tartarus-Studio/website/README.md

 # Tartarus Studio Website

-A fully customizable cyberpunk-themed website for a game development studio.
-This project features a modern frontend with neon aesthetics and a robust backend API, all built with pure HTML, CSS, JavaScript, and Node.js/Express.
+A modern cyberpunk-themed frontend website for a game development studio.
+This project features a sleek, responsive design with neon aesthetics built with pure HTML, CSS, and JavaScript.

 ---